1.2.738. Multiple Index Definition¶

 integer |

-Review your code and check that arrays only have keys defined once.
+Review the code and check that arrays only have keys defined once.

-Review carefully your code and check indirect values, like constants, static constants.
+Review carefully the code and check indirect values, like constants and static constants.

 Short name |